Viewly/token-contracts/README.md

 ![](https://i.imgur.com/ekvJd60.png)

 *Viewly is building a decentralized YouTube, with crypto powered monetization models for content creators.* Learn more at https://view.ly

 ## Introduction
+We have built a flexible Ethereum crowdfunding contract, that allows us to to sell ERC-20 tokens to raise funds for development and growth of our **decentralied video platform**.

 This document has been created to explain the Viewly smart contract in **Plain English**, so that non-developers can understand the mechanics of the Viewly Crowdsale.
 We will also use this opportunity to clarify our intentions, and explain why we made certain decisions.

+## TLDR
+There are three properties of our crowdfund model:
+1.)
+Multiple Sales (Rounds), to mimick Seed, Series A, B, C... from startup world.
+2.)
+Contract enforced release for purposes of vesting, the bounty program, influencer outreach, and rewards for community contributors.
+3.)
+Migration mechanism, to burn and claim the platform native tokens.

 ## Hard Cap
 The `ViewlySale` contract has an immutable hard cap of 100M VIEW tokens.